connorsullivan-cyber/connorsullivan-cyber/README.md

 <h2>About me:</h2>

-- I am a eight year film industry professional working on a career change into cybersecurity!
+- I am an eight year film industry professional working on a career change into cybersecurity!
+I completed my Google Cybersecurity Professional certificate a couple months ago and I just completed my CompTIA Security + certification!
+I am a dedicated worker, quick learner, and love to learn.
-- I'm currently working on my CompTIA Security + certification while continuing to further my knowledge on the cyber world.
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->